Keeping, depositing, and holding the deposit

 Interest on a deposit

-The tenant is entitled to the amount of interest actually paid by the bank on the deposit.
-If, however, the landlord fails to deposit the security deposit in a bank, the tenant is entitled to interest at an annual rate of 5%.
-At the end of each year of the tenancy, the landlord may either pay the interest to the tenant or deduct it from the tenant’s next rent payment.
+Because a security deposit is the tenant’s property, if the tenancy lasts for a year or more, the landlord must pay interest on the deposit to the tenant.
+The tenant is entitled to the amount of interest the bank pays on the deposit.
+However, if the landlord doesn’t deposit the security deposit in a bank, the tenant is entitled to 5 percent interest annually.
+At the end of each year of the tenancy, the landlord can either pay the tenant the interest or subtract it from the tenant’s next rent payment.

 What happens to a tenant’s security deposit if the property changes owners during the tenancy?